KalebArmbrust/onebook_ka/README.md

 This Project is available on https://kalebarmbrust.github.io/onebook_ka/

+If downloaded run npm start in the command line.

 Type a new employee into the input field and click the "Add Employee" Button to add an employee.

 Click on an employee to deactivate it.
 Clicking a deactivated employee with re-activate it.